Robert K Kanter, MD

 Education & Fellowships

 - Fellowship: Children's Hospital National Medical Ctr., Washington, D.C., 1980, Pediatric Critical Care

 - Health Services Research; Regionalization of pediatric acute care & hospital care; Preparedness of pediatric hospital resources for public health emergencies; Mass critical care

 Link to PubMed (Opens new window.
 Close the PubMed window to return to this page.)

-- Kanter RK, Abramson D, Culp D; School mental health interventions after the 2011 Joplin tornado.
-Manuscript in preparation, 2012.
+- Kanter RK, Abramson D; School interventions after the Joplin tornado.
+Prehospital Disaster Med, In press, 2014.

 - Kanter RK; Child mortality after Hurricane Katrina.
 Disaster Med Pub Health Preparedness 2010;4:62-65.

 - Kanter RK; Regional variation in critical care evacuation needs for children after a mass casualty incident.
 Disaster Med Pub Health Preparedness 2012;6:146-9.